-A GET response whose entity body happens to parse as ECMAScript can return an Access-Control-Allow-Origin header whose value is "*" provided there are no sensitive comments as it can be accessed cross-origin using an HTML script element.
+A GET response whose entity body happens to parse as ECMAScript MAY return an Access-Control-Allow-Origin response header whose value is "*" provided there are no sensitive comments, as the script content of such a resource can be accessed cross-origin, independently of CORS, using an HTML script element.
 If needed, such resources can implement access control and CSRF protections as described above.

+4.3 Cross-origin Requests and User Credentials

-Care must always be taken by applications when making cross-origin requests with user credentials, and servers processing such requests must take care in the use of credentials, including theOrigin header.
+Care must always be taken by applications when making cross-origin requests with user credentials.
+In particular:

+The Origin request header is intended to allow a server to grant read access to a returned resource representation, across origins, in the user agent context.
+Servers SHOULD use the value of the Origin request header to return a correct and minimally scoped Access-Control-Allow-Origin response header.
+Servers MAY, as a performance optimization, use the value of Origin request header to decline to calculate or return a resource representation when requested by a disallowed origin.
+Servers SHOULD NOT rely on the Origin request header as a credential to authorize write or execute access to a resource.

-headerheaderheadertheof a resource When requests have significance other than retrieval, and when relying on the Origin header as a credential, servers must be careful to distinguish between authorizing a request and authorizing access to the representation of that resource in the response.
+Servers that do choose to rely on the Origin request header as a credential for authorizing write or execute access to a resource are encouraged to consider the following.

-useheader

-Authorization for a request should be performed using only the intersection of the authority of the user and the requesting origin(s).
+Servers SHOULD authorize requests using only the intersection of the authority of the user and the requesting origin(s).
 In the case of redirects, more than one value for Origin may be present and all must be authorized.

-Servers using the Origin header to authorize requests are encouraged to also verify that the Host header matches its expected value to prevent forwarding attacks.
-Consider two sites, corp.example and corp.invalid.
-A web application at corp.example makes a cross-origin request to corp.invalid, and the user agent sends the Origin header corp.example.
-If corp.invalid or the network is malicious, it may cause the request to be delivered to corp.example, with the result that corp.example would receive a requst that appears to originate from itself.
-Verifying the Host header would reveal that the user agent intended the request for corp.invalid and it can be discarded.
+Servers using the Origin request header to authorize requests are encouraged to also verify that the Host request header matches its expected value to requests being forwarded by malicious servers.
+Consider two servers, corp.example and corp.invalid.
+A web application client instance from corp.example makes a cross-origin request to corp.invalid, and the user agent sends the Origin request header value “corp.example”.
+If corp.invalid or the network is malicious, it may be able to cause the request to be instead delivered to the corp.example server, with the result that corp.example would receive a request that appears to originate from itself.
+Verifying the Host request header would reveal that the user agent intended the request for corp.invalid and it can be discarded.
 Even better would be to exclusively use secure connections for cross-origin requests to enable user agents to detect such misdirections.

-It is often appropriate for servers to require an authorization ceremony asking a user to consent that cross-origin requests with credentials be honored from a given origin.
+Before honoring cross-origin requests with user credentials, it is often appropriate to ask the user to consent to such requests from each given origin.
 In such cases, passing security tokens explicitly as part of the cross-origin request can remove any ambiguity as to the scope of authorization.
-OAuth is an example of this pattern.
+Such user authorization ceremonies and authorization tokens of this sort are not part of this specification.
+OAuth provides an example of this alternative pattern.
 [OAUTH]

 Use of user credentials in a cross-origin request is appropriate when: